MantangGuo/DI4SLF/README.md

 ## Train and Test
 ### Data
-The full training and testing data preprocessing code will be released soon.
+The training dataset can be downloaded from [here](https://drive.google.com/file/d/1QhQlOj9WgBiq-EptFPBM5I6Ds1iXdQNS/view?usp=sharing), and the testing dataset can be downloaded from [here](https://drive.google.com/file/d/1mmhP_1QbOliheNF3co4h7AtGNANTKlOL/view?usp=sharing)

 ### Test
 The testing codes are in the folder ./test